 The relevant Irish legislation relating to the serving of alcohol in licensed premises, the buying of alcoholic drinks in off-licences and drinking alcohol in public places is the Intoxicating Liquor Act 2008, Intoxicating Liquor Act 2003, Intoxicating Liquor Act 2000, the Licensing Act, 1872 and the Criminal Justice (Public Order) Act 1994.

 Under the Intoxicating Liquor Acts, it is an offence to sell alcohol to anyone under the age of 18.
-Anyone found guilty of doing so is liable on summary conviction in a District Court to a class B fine for a first offence and a class A fine for a second and any subsequent offence.
+Anyone found guilty of doing so is liable on summary conviction in a District Court to a class C fine.

 It is an offence to buy alcohol for people under the age of 18.
 It is also an offence to give alcohol to anyone under the age of 18 unless in a domestic home and they have parental consent.
-If found guilty of any of these offences, you could be liable on summary conviction in a District Court to a class B fine for a first offence and a class A fine for a second or any subsequent offence.
+If found guilty of any of these offences, you could be liable on summary conviction in a District Court to a class C fine.

 Young people under the age of 18 are not allowed in licensed premises during extended hours (except in certain circumstances).
 It is the responsibility of the licence holder to make sure this does not happen.